dojoengine/book/src/tutorial/onchain-chess/4-test.md

         };
 ```

-As we call our initiate_system, we also calling move_system while generating inputs as a calldata.
-First two (0,1) is current position, (0,3) is next position , then caller address and game id that will be use in move_system to check if it's valid move.
+As we call our initiate_system, we also call move_system while generating inputs as a calldata.
+The first two (0,1) is the current position, (0,3) is the next position, then the caller address and game id that will be used in move_system to check if it's a valid move.

 ```rust
  //Move White Pawn to (0,3)